 Are you an Eckerd College alumnus (Class of 2019 or earlier) whose job has been impacted by COVID-19?
 Join Career Services and Alumni Engagement for two 90-minute sessions to review resume and cover letter best practices, job search techniques, and LinkedIn networking strategies.
 Participants will be invited to a subsequent alumni-only networking event.
 Click here for more information and registration.

-Career Services will continue to support students, seniors, and alumni through video and phone advising appointments, the curation of opportunities in TritonTrack, and virtual professionalization events.
+Career Services continues to support students, seniors, and alumni through video advising appointments, the curation of opportunities in TritonTrack, and virtual professionalization events.
 The office is committed to providing students and alumni with useful and timely information about the changing employment landscape.

 For more information on the College’s response to Coronavirus (COVID-19), please visit https://www.eckerd.edu/coronavirus/.